 Our Researchers

-The Snowdome Foundation supports exceptional Australian researchers and their dedication to advancing diagnostic tools and
+The Snowdome Foundation supports exceptional Australian researchers and clinicians, and their dedication to advancing diagnostic tools and

 treatments for blood cancer patients.
-Over the past 14 years, Snowdome has supported 70 research projects, which has enabled
+Over the past 15 years, Snowdome has supported 71 research projects, which have enabled

 over 101 research positions focused on different types of blood cancer.
 We are delighted to showcase the life-changing work of